 "Oh, we're going down the fourth wall route are we?"
 Kathryn growled, she started rolling up her sleeves.

 Chakotay shook his head, "rewind Tom, quickly."

 Tom's nervous laughter picked up, "right yeah.
 Everyone was perfectly in character, I just made a few minor jokes about them.
 I don't see the problem."
-He looked at James who had just managed to stop laughing in time so he wouldn't notice it.
+He looked at James who managed to stop laughing just in time so he wouldn't notice it.
 "You I got spot on, my best work."

 "I would urge you to stop Paris, before we all decide to use you as a punching bag," Kathryn warned.

 "What else is new?"
 Jessie commented.